-Pursuant to the Women's Health and Cancer Right Act of 1998, your Plan provides breast reconstructive surgery in connection with a mastectomy.
-These benefits include coverage for: (1) reconstruction of the breast on which the mastectomy has been performed; (2) surgery and reconstruction of the other breast to produce a symmetrical appearance; and (3) prosthesis and physical complications at all states of a mastectomy, including lymphedemas, in a manner determined in consultation with the attending physician and the patient.
+This Plan does not provide medical benefits to you directly.
+However, pursuant to the Women's Health and Cancer Right Act of 1998, the medical plan you select from CalPERS should provide coverage for: (1) all stages of reconstruction of the breast on which the mastectomy has been performed; (2) surgery and reconstruction of the other breast to produce a symmetrical appearance; and (3) prosthesis and physical complications at all state of a mastectomy, including lymphedemas, in a manner determined in consultation with the attending physician and the patient.
+Such coverage may be subject to annual deductibles and coinsurance provisions as may be deemed appropriate and are consistent with those established for other benefits under the plan or coverage.
+Written notice of the availability of such coverage shall be delivered to the participant upon enrollment and annually thereafter.
+Contact the Plan at (800) 886-7559 for more information.